Training-free Mixed-Resolution Latent Upsampling for Spatially Accelerated Diffusion Transformers: Region-Adaptive Latent Upsampling

-\textbf{Stage 1: low-resolution denoising to accelerate.} The generation process begins at the lower resolution to accelerate denoising.
-We reduce the latent resolution by a factor of 2 along both spatial dimensions (\textit{i.e.}, width and height), resulting in only 1/4 the number of latent tokens.
+As illustrated in~\cref{fig:overall_framework}, our approach comprises mixed-resolution latent upsampling.
+The denoising process begins at \textit{low-resolution} to accelerate.
+We reduce the latent resolution by a factor of 2 along width and height, thereby reducing the number of latent tokens to only 1/4.

-\textbf{Stage 2: edge region upsampling to prevent artifacts.} As mentioned in \S\ref{subsec:artifacts}, latent upsampling causes aliasing artifacts, particularly in the edge regions of the image.
-Therefore, we selectively upsample the latents corresponding to the edge regions.
-To identify such regions, we first estimate the clean latent $\mathbf{x}_0$ from the final latent of Stage 1 using Tweedie’s formula.
-This latent is then decoded into an image using the VAE decoder and apply Canny edge detection to locate structural boundaries.
-Next, we select the top-$k$ latent patches corresponding to edge-dense regions (Fig.~\ref{fig:overall_framework} (a)) and upsample them to a high-resolution( Fig.~\ref{fig:overall_framework} (b)).
-The FLOPs required to pass through the VAE decoder here is less than 1\% of the base method, having negligible impact on inference speed (see \S\ref{append:TFLOPs} for more information for FLOPs).

-Since this resolution transition alters the noise distribution, we introduce Noise-Timestep rescheduling with Distribution Matching (NT-DM) to preserve noise-related artifacts, which we discussed in \S\ref{subsec:noise_level}.
-NT-DM adjusts the magnitude of the injected noise and timestep scheduling, as detailed in \S\ref{subsec:NT-rescheduling}.
+Next, we perform an intermediate \textit{edge region upsampling} step to prevent aliasing artifacts, which typically occur in high-frequency regions as discussed in~\cref{subsec:artifacts}.
+We identify artifact-prone regions by 1) estimating the clean latent $\mathbf{x}_0$ via Tweedie’s formula from the low-resolution stage, 2) decoding it with the VAE, and 3) performing Canny edge detection.
+We then select and upsample the top-$r$ ratio of latent patches corresponding to these edges.
+The variable $r$ controls the trade-off between acceleration and artifact and we chose it in the range of 20-30\% of the whole latents, making the mixed-resolution latents.

-\textbf{Stage 3: full-resolution refinement.} In the final stage, all remaining low-resolution latent tokens are upsampled to full-resolution to generate a complete high-resolution image.
-This ensures the consistency between edge region and non-edge region in the final output.
+Finally, the remaining low-resolution latent tokens are upsampled to {full-resolution} to generate a complete high-resolution image.
+This final step ensures the consistency between the early and late upsampled regions in the final output by matching position embeddings.
+As demonstrated in~\cref{fig:artifacts}, late upsampling (left) results in aliasing, while early upsampling (right) effectively avoids this artifact.

-By progressively refining only the regions that are most vulnerable to upsampling artifacts and deferring full-resolution processing to the final stage, our three-stage method achieves substantial inference speedups while preserving high perceptual quality with negligible aliasing artifacts.
-Fig.~\ref{fig:artifacts} demonstrates the impact of region-adaptive early upsampling.
-The image generated with early upsampling shows no aliasing artifacts, whereas the image without it exhibits aliasing in edge regions.